Isle of Anglesey County Council

 GENERAL REQUIREMENTS FOR PREPACKED FOOD

-These labelling requirements are in addition to the mandatory food labelling requirements of Regulation No 1169/2011 on the provision of food information to consumers.
+If the product is prepacked, the above requirements are in addition to the mandatory food labelling requirements of assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers.
 Mandatory requirements for the labelling of prepacked food are:

 • name of the food